 Have you ever wanted to visit a haunted hospital?
-Have you ever wondered how they get that way?
-Well, hospitals, sanitariums and mental hospitals, especially old abandoned ones, have always been fertile ground for ghost hunting.
+Hospitals, sanitariums and mental hospitals are fertile ground for ghost hunting. specially old abandoned ones.
 People can often times die very traumatic and painful deaths in these places and then become stuck there, sometimes for hundreds of years at a time.

-Everyone gets creeped out at the thought of entering one of these places.
+Everyone dreads the thought of entering one of these places.
 Just being in the vicinity of one can make one feel uncomfortable.
 Even hospitals that are currently active and working have sections of them that feel “creepy” or “deathful”.

 Add to this a building that has been derelict for many years with all the attendant decay and degradation of the building itself and you have a paranormal paradise on your hands.

-You walk into one and the floor is littered with broken coffee cups, old newspapers, overturned chairs, old rotary phones, and maybe an abandoned TV or two.
+You walk into one and find broken coffee cups, old newspapers, overturned chairs, old rotary phones, and maybe an abandoned TV or two.
 The paint is peeling off of the walls, the windows are all shattered and the remaining shards look like broken teeth.